 A coach or club/activity advisor is required to report any and all suspected violations involving drug/alcohol use and/or possession to the building principal.
 This includes off-campus and non-school related suspected violations.
 The principal is required to investigate all reports from coaches and club advisors.
 In the case of a student-athlete, the principal is required to follow the Athletic Code of Conduct in applying the consequences.

-In the case of a club participant, the principal can make a determination if the violation requires any level of disqualification or suspension, if any, from school-sponsored activities.
-Serious or repeated violations may result in more severe consequences.
+eligibility for club participation.
+A principal will determine whether or not off-campus violations are subject to suspension from club activities.
+Serious or repeated violative conduct may result in more severe consequences.
 The principal also has the right to remove any student from any school sponsored activity if the student is deemed to be “not in good standing” i.e. attendance, conduct, etc.

 J. Other Laws and District Policies